InQuest/ThreatIngestor/docs/workflows.rst

 .. image:: _static/mermaid-full-circle.png
    :align: center
+   :alt: Flowchart with three inputs on the left, all feeding into
+         ThreatIngestor in the center, which in turn feeds into two outputs on the right.
+The three inputs are "Twitter C2 List," "SQS Input Queue," and "Twitter Search: pastebin.com ioc."
+The outputs are "ThreatKB" and "SQS Pastebin Processor."
+The "SQS Pastebin Processor" output also flows into the "SQS Input Queue," completing the circular workflow.

 Here, we have two Twitter sources: our C2 list and a search for "pastebin.com ioc", and one SQS source: the input queue.
 We then have two operators: